d1b1/d1b1.github.com/_articles/what_is_low_code.md

 ##### SMB vs Enterprise Vendors

-As with any marketplace where money is being made lowerin the cost of code ownership, there is a huge range of solutions, aimed at different segemetns.
-Some focus on SMBs, and other focus on larger enterprise clients and government agencies.
+As with any marketplace where money is being made lower the cost of code ownership, there is a huge range of solutions, aimed at different segments.
+Some focus on SMBs, and others focus on larger enterprise clients and government agencies.

 <img src="/assets/images/bubble.png" width="170" class="img-responsive img-thumbnail float-start">
 &nbsp;